 "description": "Reuters news feed” }

 The JSON document above is an RSS feed for Reuters, tracking information about the latest news published on the website.
-There are a lot of fields that you see here, but the most important ones for the web applications to function is the URL of the feed and the feed description.
+You see a lot of fields here, but the most important ones for the web applications to function are the URL of the feed and the feed description.

-The URL is important for fetching content from the right source, and the description is important because it provides a summary for the feed.
+The URL is important for fetching content from the right source, and the description is essential because it summarizes the feed.

 The rest of the fields, meanwhile, are for internal use.
-You could add more or remove some of the as you feel like.
+You could add more or remove some of them as you feel like.
 Right at the top of the document is the _id field.
-Every document needs to have this field, and the ID must be unique.
+Every document must have this field, and the ID must be unique.

 In the above example, an ID has been created manually for the field.
 If you miss this out, MongoDB will automatically make one.

-If you want to track more news feeds, you can add more of them using the same format above.
-Once you are done adding the feeds, it is time to track and collect them.
+If you want to track more news feeds, you can add more using the above format.
+Once you add the feeds, it is time to track and collect them.
 Given below is a document for feed entry collection:

 { "_id": ObjectId("523b1153a2aa6a3233a91412"),